insight-platform/Similari/README.md

 ## Out-of-The-Box Stuff

-Similari is a tool to build trackers, but it also includes frequently used implementations for:
+Similari is a framework to build custom trackers, however it provides certain algorithms as an end-user functionality:

 **Kalman filter**, that predicts rectangular bounding boxes co-axial to scene, supports the oriented bounding boxes as well.